 You were sexually abused, but you refuse to live as a victim.

-Tell yourself this every day in 2017 if you have to.
+Tell yourself these things every day in 2018 if you have to.
 Don’t let your illness take over your identity.
 Try a 30 Day Self Love program and discover who you are again.

-2017 is the year to stop making excuses.
-Stop putting counseling, exercise, self-help books, etc. on the backburner.
+2018 is the year to stop making excuses.
+Stop putting counselling, exercise, self-help books, etc. on the back burner.
 Take control of your life, and seek the help you need.
 It doesn’t have to be an expensive anxiety treatment program, nor does it have to be time-consuming.
 Something as simple as joining Anxiety-Gone and reading the tips provided, or going on daily walks will work wonders.

 You are the only thing stopping yourself from treatment.

 My favourite New Years Resolution for mental illness is to truly, genuinely love yourself – the good, the bad and the ugly.
 Love it all.
 Write down the things you love about yourself, along with the things you feel are flaws.
 Over the course of 2018, try to stroke out those flaws by adding new things to your “love” list by discovering new talents, attributes, and qualities.

 Focus on getting to know who you are, and loving who you are and the rest will follow.

 We recommend trying Yoga for Healing.
 This form of exercise is an excellent (and beautiful) way to connect your mind, body, and soul.
 It’ll also help you get some daily exercise in, which is one of the best ways to naturally treat anxiety.